 If you want to increase E: drive, make Unallocated space on the right when shrinking D drive.
 Then drag left border of E drive towards left to combine Unallocated space.

 - If you want to shrink E: drive to expand C, there's an additional step to move Unallocated space before adding to C drive.

 - Follow the steps in the video if you want to increase D drive space for Server 2019.

-Change partition size for virtual machine in VMware/Hyper-V
+Adjust partition size in VMware/Hyper-V virtual machine

-Besides shrinking, extending, moving and copying partitions, NIUBI Partition Editor helps do many other disk and partition management operations.
+Besides decrease and increase partition size in Windows Server 2019/2022 and previous Server 2003/2008/2012/2016, NIUBI Partition Editor helps do many other disk partition management operations.